Key takeaways

 • Two years of federal tax returns, 1099s and W-2s

-• Printouts of statements for all financial accounts (checking, savings, brokerage accounts, 401(k) and other retirement savings plans) for the past 60 days
+• Printouts or downloads of statements for all financial accounts (checking, savings, brokerage, employer and individual retirement savings plans) for the past 60 days

 • List of all revolving and fixed debt payments, including credit cards, personal and auto loans, student loans, alimony or child support